 (2) Company listed on the New Market segment of BOVESPA (Brazil).

 C. Equity structure

-Iberdrola has more than 600,000 shareholders throughout the world, and none of them has a controlling interest.
+Iberdrola has approximately 600,000 shareholders throughout the world, and none of them has a controlling interest.

 External corporate governance awards/recognitions